Ayms/node-Tor/README.md

 ## node-Tor OR :

 TODO but basically it is similar to the OP.
-It might be plan to retrieve the OR's information (keys, etc) directly from the OR (ie not from the directory servers).
+It might be planned to retrieve the OR's information (keys, etc) directly from the OR (ie not from the directory servers).

 ## Tests :